Oberon00/cpptutorial/proc/control-flow.rst

 unnecessary, but I added it for a consistent look.

-Probably the most common application of “fall through” is to execute some statements in multiple cases, by falling through after a ``case`` without it's own statement.
+Probably the most common application of “fall through” is to execute some statements in multiple cases, by falling through after a ``case`` without its own statement.
 For example we could additionally allow the dot “.” and an “x” for multiplication by rewriting the ``switch`` as follows: